 Are you a concerned citizen of Haysville who wishes to contribute your time and talents to benefit the community?
 Would you enjoy being more involved in the good governance of the Haysville Community Library, creating a lasting legacy for all the residents of our city?
 If this describes you, consider serving on the Haysville Community Library Board.
 For more information, contact Library Director Betty Cattrell at 316-524-5242.

 Library News & Upcoming Events

 - Meeple Mayhem is a new program at the library.
-The last Saturday of each month, August 23th in this case due to the library being closed on August 30th, we will have board games being played in the library.
+The last Saturday of each month, September 27th in this case, we will have board games being played in the library.
 Everyone is welcome to come in to play some board games with the staff as well as other people who like board games.
 Meeple Mayhem will begin at 10:30 AM.

 - The 2014 Haysville Friends of the Library's Mystery Dinner Theatre is The Maltese Duck or...
 Who's Got the Bill?
 There will be two shows, Friday October 3rd & Saturday October 4th at 6:30 PM, held in the community room of the library.
 Tickets are $20, or $30 for couples, the tickets can be purchased by cash or check and they are available at the circulation desk.
 There are a limited number of tickets for each night and they can not be reserved.